-Pouilly-Fumé AOC is an appellation for a 100% Sauvignon Blanc dry white wine from the Central Vineyards area of the Loire Valley.
+Pouilly-Fumé AOC is an appellation dating from 1937, however the region’s hills have been planted with vines for over a thousand years.
+The wine is a powerfully perfumed 100% Sauvignon Blanc dry white wine from opposite Sancerre in the Central Vineyards area of the Loire Valley in France.
 Pouilly-Fumé (or Blanc Fumé de Pouilly, Pouilly Blanc Fumé) comes from exactly the same geographic area as Pouilly-sur-Loire AOC but the latter is made from Chasselas (de Moissac) rather than from Sauvignon Blanc.

 The name: Pouilly-Fumé derives its name partly from Pouilly-sur-Loire, one of seven communes in the Nièvre (58) department on the Loire’s right bank which comprise this appellation (see below), and partly from a characteristic smoky ‘gunflint’ (pierre à fusil in French) character the wines are said to exhibit, ‘fumé’ meaning smoked in French.
 Other typical flavours include gooseberry and green tomato.

 Wine production & vineyard area: 2002 1,070ha (Guide Hachette: 2004, p.982).